Research

 Consultations

 Wherever possible, SLSC provides written and verbal consultations.
-Some parties reach out to SLSC to request consultations, and sometimes, we also initiate submissions on matters relevant to our mission.
+Some parties reach out to SLSC to request consultations, and sometimes, we also initiate submissions on matters relevant to our purpose.
 Below is a list of some recent consultations that are publicly available.
 To view a more exhaustive list, visit our Resource Library to see our other legislative reports and submissions.

 Presentations & Guest Lectures